damondriscoll/r-manga-organizer/README.md

 $ pip install pandas
 ```

+After that, navigate to [Reddit's app page](https://www.reddit.com/prefs/apps), create an app with whatever name you prefer, and save the client ID, client secret, and user agent(the name of the app).
+Use the above information to fill in three empty variables in the script.
 Then just run the script and type the title exactly as it's written on Reddit.